Boeing's huge 777-9X airplane takes its first flight - Local News 8

 In spite of or because of their cutting-edge design and immense power demands, design flaws in the compressor of the engines have been a significant contributing factor to delaying the first flight of the 777X from 2018 to early 2019 and then to January 2020.

-That said, this isn’t an unusually lengthy gesticulation in the recent history of new airliner programs.
+That said, this isn’t an unusually lengthy gestation in the recent history of new airliner programs.

 In an era of flight shaming and airlines’ increased emphasis on eco-friendliness and efficiency, the 777X is claimed by Boeing to deliver a net efficiency gain of 13% on a cost per seat basis compared to the 365-seat 777-300ER with a 29% reduction in emissions.